ddc-java-14/vaccination-pocket-keeper/docs/index.md

 * Create and view a list of past vaccinations
 * Create and view a list of vaccinations needed in the next 6 months
 * Update a vaccination entry
-* Delete a vaccination entry [comment]: <> (* List a few additional resources where individuals can go to get more information about vaccines.)
+* Delete a vaccination entry [//]: # (* List a few additional resources where individuals can go to get more information about vaccines.)
 * Take a photo of a vaccination card (such as a COVID-19 vaccination card)
 * Store a photo of a vaccination card (such as a COVID-19 vaccination card)